carbon-language/carbon-lang/docs/design/generics/details.md

 This implied constraint is equivalent to the explicit constraint that each parameter and return type [is legal](#must-be-legal-type-argument-constraints).

-**Note:** These implied constraints affect the _requirements_ of a generic type parameter, but not its _member names_.
+**Note:** These implied constraints affect the _requirements_ of a symbolic facet parameter, but not its _member names_.
 This way you can always look at the declaration to see how name resolution works, without having to look up the definitions of everything it is used as an argument to.